JaPNaA/JaPNaA.github.io/public/assets/content/src/v2/2020/JishoWithHistory.md

 # Jisho With History
-/Thingy_2020/jishoWithHistory/

 ---

+link: /Thingy_2020/jishoWithHistory/
-[jisho, dictionary, Japanese, tool, Third party]
+tags: jisho, dictionary, Japanese, tool, Third party
-[by JaPNaA]
+author: by JaPNaA
-> 歴史付きの辞書
+shortDesc: 歴史付きの辞書
-@1600049888049
+timestamp: 1600049888049
-background url(/Thingy_2020/0p/jishoWithHistory.png)
+backgroundCSS: url(/Thingy_2020/0p/jishoWithHistory.png)
-accent #ffffff
+accent: #ffffff

 ---

 Been on a slight coding hiatus as I put my focus in studying Japanese, although that doesn't mean that I'm not developing at all.